Characters: Supernatural The Winchesters

 - Berserk Button: Messing with her family, especially her sons, is a really bad idea.

 - Beware the Nice Ones: Mary is a nice lady most of the time, but don't mess with her.
 She is not to be underestimated.

 - Boy Meets Girl: With John.
-Apparently, Cupid and Heaven had a hand in John and Mary getting together so that they could give birth to Sam and Dean.
+Apparently, Cupid and Heaven had a hand in John and Mary getting together so that she could give birth to Sam and Dean.